Web4 Foundation: Context

 Network Visibility

-Key principle: Beyond depth 3, relationships become statistically irrelevant to your trust decisions.
-This isn't arbitrary - it's based on small-world network properties and information theory.
+Key principle: Beyond 3 hops, relationships become irrelevant to your trust decisions.
+This mirrors how social networks actually work — you rarely act on information from a friend-of-a-friend-of-a-friend-of-a-friend.

 Privacy Preservation

-The same MRH principle works at every scale: personal relationships, team dynamics, organizational structure, ecosystem collaborations, planetary governance.
-Context boundaries compose fractally.
+The same 3-hop principle works at every level: personal relationships, team dynamics, organizational structure, ecosystem collaborations, even planetary governance.
+The pattern repeats from small to large.

 Emergent Context